This post may contain affiliate links. Please read my affiliate policy.

 • Boost protein: Add a scoop of my homemade protein powder for extra staying power.
 It blends in smoothly, adds 16 grams of plant-based protein, and keeps the flavor light and refreshing.

 • Add healthy fats: A tablespoon of chia seeds or flaxseeds adds healthy fats and gives the smoothie a naturally creamier texture.
-If you want to make it even creamier, you can also add banana, avocado, or a splash of plant-based milk.
-Here’s 5 dairy-free milk recipes you can try your hand at.
+If you want to make it even creamier, you can also add banana, avocado, or a splash of non-dairy milk.

 A glass of fresh green veggie fruit smoothie with a straw